stockinlab/docs.stockinlab.com/docs/general/super-administration/backups.md

 In *Home > Super-administration Dashboard > Manage > Backups*

 The database is automatically saved twice a day.
 If you want to save manually:

-1. Click **Create Backup** button to backup the current database
+1. Click **Create Backup** button to back up the current database
-2. Downlaod the Backup
+2. Download the Backup

 The previous backups are available for 30 days by default.
 You can change the duration in the configuration.